open-feature/cli/docs/commands/openfeature_compare.md

 ### Options

 ```
+      --flat            Display differences in a flat format
   -h, --help            help for compare
+      --source string   Path to the source manifest file
+      --target string   Path to the target manifest file
 ```

 ### Options inherited from parent commands